-When referring to the register definitions for the OCCS in the 56F8300 Peripheral User Manual, use the register definitions without the internal Relaxation Oscillator, since the 56F8347/56F8147 do NOT contain this oscillator.
+When referring to the register definitions for the OCCS in the 56F8300 Peripheral User Manual, use the register definitions without the internal Relaxation Oscillator, since the 56F8356 does NOT contain this oscillator.

-Part 4 Memory Map
+Part 4 Memory Operating Modes (MEM)

-The 56F8347 and 56F8147 devices are 16-bit motor-control chips based on the 56800E core.
-These parts use a Harvard-style architecture with two independent memory spaces for Data and Program.
+The 56F8356 device is a 16-bit motor-control chip based on the 56800E core.
+It uses a Harvard-style architecture with two independent memory spaces for Data and Program.
 On-chip RAM and Flash memories are used in both spaces.